curranmaguire/MacroMealPlanner/README.md

     - [x] Creating Components
     - [x] Rendering, refs and events
     - [x] Hooks
+        - [x] useState
+        - [x] useEffect
+        - [x] useRef (basically just used to reference a item in the dom. can be used to focus items)
+        - [ ] useCallback (for optimising rendering code so won't go over yet) useMemo (optimizing results of a function by caching unchanged values)
+        - [x] useReducer (useState but with ability to alter values centrally (for example can be used to clean or validate a users input))
+        - [x] useContext

 - [x] scaffold basic ui with mock data
     - [x] create scaffold for Search page, user page, shopping list
     - [x] implement flexbox styling